 His works are laconic and uncommonly rich in emotion.
 One of his main methods is chronological division of the oeuvre using such elements as photographs, newspaper clippings and combination of several chronology dimensions, distorted perspective, deformation principles, and altered proportions.
 Using every-day symbols of various cultures including Soviet and Western, the artist affirms the interaction thereof.

 During his emigration, personal exhibits of Rabin received world-wide acclaim and have been held in France, Great Britain, Austria, Switzerland, the USA and many others.
-Many famous collectors worldwide take pride in owing his works.
+Many famous collectors worldwide take pride in owning his works.